utkarsht123/fin_doc_analyser/README.md

 ## **License**

 Released under the MIT License.

----

-This new version is **more concise, avoids paragraph repetition**, and focuses on:

-* Impact metrics
-* Workflow clarity
-* Quick-scan readability for recruiters or technical reviewers

 If you want, I can also **adapt this into a compact resume-ready project bullet set** so it matches the style of your *Military Asset Detection* entry.
 That would make it consistent across your resume.